pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+NEXT:
+  - a set with duplicate elements now throws error in rt loading

 0.15.5 (2017-06-08):
   - repeat `load()` on a single `YAML()` instance would fail.